changgyhub/ufldl/README.md

 # UFLDL Tutorial Solutions
 Solutions to the Exercises of [UFLDL (Unsupervised Feature Learning and Deep Learning) Tutorial](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial "UFLDL Tutorial by Andrew Ng, etc.") (2016).
 ###@I will upload those files once I finish all of the exercises.
-The remaining exercises are Sparse Coding and Independent Component Analysis.@
+The remaining exercises are Independent Component Analysis.@

 ##Exercise 1: Sparse Autoencoder
 #####The following files are the core of this exercise:<br>